- 2 Bedrooms

 - Record a video to document the condition of the property.

 - After your trip, leave a review!
-Property managers rely on excellent feedback to inspire more bookings.
+Hosts rely on great feedback to stimulate future bookings.
 They'll be much obliged for your feedback.
-Alternatively, if something went wrong, other families will will be grateful for your review and help them have the best future vacation.
+Alternatively, if something went wrong, other families will be thankful you shared your review and help them have the best future vacation.
 Please be objective.
-If something fell short of expectations, consider whether the property manager had any control over the issue, and if so, whether they responded expeditiously to remedy it.
+If something fell short of expectations, consider whether the host had any control over the issue, and if so, whether they responded reasonably to fix it.

 Nearby Activities